On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Introduction

-However, the difference between the two approaches are poorly understood.
-For example, the simulation studies by \cite{hojbjerre2025tutorial} used a variance estimator that treated the prognostic score model as known, despite iteratively generating historical data and estimating the prognostic score model for each iteration.
-Since the data generation process and the variance estimator were inconsistent, these simulation studies may not have evaluated the intended inferential target.
-Although Theorem 1 of \cite{murphy2002estimation} shows that, in a two-step estimation procedure similar to PROCOVA, the variance estimator that ignores first-stage estimation uncertainty generally underestimates the asymptotic variance that accounts for that uncertainty, this theorem does not assume random assignment, which is a key property of RCTs.

 To bridge the gap between theory and the current practice of variance estimation for PROCOVA, we derive and compare two types of asymptotic variances for PROCOVA.
-One treats the prognostic score model as known, and the other takes into account the uncertainty in the prognostic score model estimation.
-Our theoretical evaluation reveals that these two asymptotic variances are identical (see Theorems \ref{thm: asyvar PROCOVA}--\ref{thm: asyvar PROCOVA general}).
+One treats the prognostic score model as known, and the other takes into account the uncertainty in prognostic score model estimation.
+Our theoretical evaluation reveals that these two asymptotic variances are identical for the PROCOVA-based ATE estimator (see Theorems \ref{thm: asyvar PROCOVA}--\ref{thm: asyvar PROCOVA general}).

 The rest of this article is organized as follows.
-In Section 2, we briefly review general two-sample two-stage estimation and its special case, PROCOVA.
-In Section 3, we derive the difference between the two types of asymptotic variances for general two-sample two-stage estimation, and provide three sufficient conditions for this difference to be zero.
-We then show that one of these conditions holds for PROCOVA, that is, the two types of asymptotic variances are identical for PROCOVA.
-In Section 4, we construct two variance estimators corresponding to the two types of asymptotic variances derived in Section 3 and discuss their properties and relationships.
+In Section 2, we briefly review two-sample two-stage estimation and its special case, PROCOVA.
+In Section 3, we derive the two asymptotic variances for two-sample two-stage estimation: one for the case where the first-stage model is known and one for the case where it is estimated, and prove that they are identical for the ATE estimator in PROCOVA and related covariate adjustment methods.
+In Section 4, we construct two variance estimators corresponding to the two asymptotic variances derived in Section 3, and discuss their properties and relationships.
 In Section 5, we conduct simulation studies to compare the performance of these two variance estimators for PROCOVA.
-In Section 6, we apply PROCOVA with the two types of variance estimators to actual RCT data.
+In Section 6, we apply PROCOVA with the two variance estimators to actual RCT data.
 In Section 7, we summarize this article and provide practical guidance for investigating asymptotic properties, conducting simulation studies, and estimating variance in actual RCTs using PROCOVA.